XRPLF/rippled/test/README.md

 (Note that the tests can be run without the debugger, but there will probably be problems with timeouts or reused ledgers).
   1. `node_modules/node-inspector/bin/inspector.js &`
-  2. `mocha --debug --debug-brk test/<testfile.js>`
+  2. `node node_modules/.bin/mocha --debug --debug-brk test/<testfile.js>`
   3. Browse to http://127.0.0.1:8080/debug?port=5858 in a browser supported by [_node-inspector_][node_inspector] (i.e. Chrome or Safari).

 8. To run multiple tests, put a breakpoint in the following function:
   * File `testutils.js` -> function `build_teardown()` -> nested function
   `teardown()` -> nested series function `stop_server()`.
-    * When this breakpoint is
-    hit, stop and restart `rippled`.
+    * When this breakpoint is hit, stop and restart `rippled`.

 9. Use the [_node-inspector UI_][node_inspector_ui] to step through and run the test(s) until control is handed off to `rippled`.
 When the request is finished control will be handed back to node-inspector, which may or may not stop depending on which breakpoints are set.